-During middle school as students deepen the knowledge and practice of the Faith.
+During middle school as students deepen their knowledge and practice of the Faith.
 Students will also develop an understanding of the dignity of the human person as they live their faith and form a moral conscience living out their call to justice and service by imitating the life of Jesus.
 As students grow older and deeper in their faith, the goal is to have the student come to a more thorough understanding of the Church and the Sacraments as well as to develop their life of prayer and virtue.

 History & Geography

-The Overbrook social studies program includes the study of American history and geography and world history and geography at each grade level.
+The Overbrook Catholic School social studies program includes the study of American history and geography and world history and geography at each grade level.

 Beginning in kindergarten students rotate through categories of history and geography building each year in terms of depth of knowledge and skills learn.
 These categories include geography, the seven continents, Native Americans, early exploration, historical figures, and economics.
 For example, in kindergarten students are introduced to the American presidents, past and present, as well as other historical topics.
 In second grade, students study American government and in third grade the earliest Americans and the Colonies.

 Along the way, grade levels focus on different areas of history and geography such as fourth-grade social studies, which centers on Tennessee history and the geography of the states.

 Social studies offer students at all grade levels the chance to: